IDEMSInternational/rapidpro-flow-toolkit/docs/surveys.md

 - `ID`: Identifier, used for flow and variable name generation.
 - `type`: Question type.
 Pre-defined types include `text`, `mcq`, ..., but custom ones can be used if the specific templates are defined by the user.
 - `messages`: The question text.
-This is a list of multiple messages, each message having a `text` and an optional `attachment`.
+This is a list of multiple messages, each message having a `text` and optional `image`/`audio`/`video` attachment fields, as well as a list `attachments` of generic attachments.
 	- `question`: Shorthand for `messages.1.text`; you may use this instead of `messages` if none of your questions send more than 1 message.
 	- `attachment`: Shorthand for `messages.1.attachment`; you may use this instead of `messages` if none of your questions send more than 1 message.
 	- Note that these shorthands can NOT be used within template definitions.